fireharp/cursor-rules/README.md

 cursor-rules init

 # Auto-detect project type and setup appropriate rules
-# todo: deprecate it
-# todo: we also don't need templates folder
+# DEPRECATED: The templates system will be removed in a future version
 cursor-rules setup

 # Share your rules with others